-What I am hearing about more and more as a family lawyer is that when people think something has changed in their relationship or something is not right they go straight to social media to investigate.
+What is becoming more and more prevalent is that when people think something has changed in their relationship or something is not right they go straight to social media to investigate.

 Because mobile phones and social media allow us to communicate around the clock with a range of people – everyone from family and friends to old school mates and work colleagues – couples are becoming more suspicious and some start snooping.

-It’s important for separated couples to understand that they were not required to build a case against their partner.
+It’s important for separated couples to understand that they are not required to build a case against their partner.

 While snooping may lead to the discovery that your partner has been unfaithful or has hidden something else from you, under Australia’s no fault divorce laws such evidence is not required for the Family Court to grant a divorce.